 • You can use a VPN to protect your online activities and prevent hackers from getting your IP address.

-In this article, we’ll tell you what an IP address is, what it’s used for, how someone can know your IP and how it can precipitate a cyberattack if it falls into the wrong hands.
+In this article, we’ll tell you what an IP address is, what it can tell you, how someone can know your IP and how it can precipitate a cyberattack if it falls into the wrong hands.
 We’ll also discuss best practices, such as using one of the best VPN services, to keep your IP address safe.

 What Is an IP Address?